mfaria-p/CPP_Modules/CPP Module 05/README.md

         std::cout << b1 << std::endl;
         std::cout << f1 << std::endl;

-        // Attempt to sign the form
         b1.signForm(f1);
     } catch (const std::exception &e) {
         std::cerr << "Exception caught: " << e.what() << std::endl;
     }
     return 0;
 }
 ```

-- If `b1` does not have a high enough grade to sign `f1`, an exception is thrown and caught in the `catch` block.
-- This pattern ensures robust and readable error handling logic in real-world C++ code.
+---

-### 🔐 Encapsulation
+## 🔐 Encapsulation & Data Integrity

-- Protected important class attributes (`_name`, `_grade`) by making them `private`.
+- Protected critical attributes like `_name` and `_grade` with `private` access modifiers.
-- Provided controlled access through getter methods.
+- Provided controlled access via public getter methods.
-- Maintained object integrity by enforcing immutability where appropriate (e.g., bureaucrat names).
+- Preserved object state and consistency.

-### 🏋️ Operator Overloading
+## 🏷️ Operator Overloading

-- Overloaded the `<<` operator for both `Bureaucrat` and `Form` classes.
+- Overloaded the `<<` operator for:
-- Enabled intuitive and readable output to standard streams.
+  - `Bureaucrat`
+  - `Form`
+- Enhanced output clarity for debugging and user feedback.

-### 🔄 Dynamic Memory Management
+## 🧠 Dynamic Memory & Polymorphic Behavior

-- Allocated `Form` objects dynamically using `new`.
+- Allocated objects with `new` for polymorphism.
-- Properly deallocated memory with `delete` to avoid leaks.
+- Ensured cleanup via `delete` to avoid memory leaks.
-- Practiced managing lifetimes of polymorphic objects.
+- Managed lifetimes safely and efficiently in a polymorphic context.

-### 📈 Factory Method Pattern
+## 🏭 Factory Method Pattern

-- Implemented the **Factory Method Pattern** within the `Intern` class.
+- Implemented a factory pattern in the `Intern` class.
-- Created different form types dynamically based on input string values.
+- Enabled dynamic creation of forms based on input strings.
-- Achieved greater code flexibility and separation of concerns.
+- Promoted scalability and decoupling of object creation logic.

-### 🏓 Code Organization

-- Split code into multiple `.hpp` and `.cpp` files, each class having its own dedicated files.
-- Automated compilation with a clean `Makefile`.
+---

+## 🚀 Conclusion

+This project served as a comprehensive exercise in writing robust, maintainable, and professional-grade C++ code.
+It reinforced best practices in:

+- Exception safety
-- Followed a modular, maintainable, and scalable project structure.
+- Polymorphism and encapsulation
+- Interface design
+- Factory-based object creation

+The result is a clean, scalable codebase with strong foundations in real-world C++ development.

 ---